 The health and well-being of people with cystic fibrosis is the primary concern of the Cystic Fibrosis Foundation — it is at the heart of all we do.

-Despite the progress made in treating the symptoms of CF, lung infections caused by bacteria remain a serious problem for those with CF and can lead to severe or worsening disease or death.
+Despite significant progress in treating cystic fibrosis, lung infections caused by germs, such as bacteria, viruses, yeasts and molds, remain a serious problem for those with CF and can lead to severe or worsening disease.

-To promote the health and safety of people with CF, the Foundation put in place infection prevention and control guidelines for all CF Foundation events, meetings and offices a decade ago.
-Our updated policy is based on the latest medical research on the risk of cross-infection among people with CF.
+In light of the considerable risks to the health and safety of people with CF, in 2003 the Foundation established an infection prevention and control policy for all CF Foundation events, meetings and offices.

 The key elements of the Foundation’s updated policy are: